 It does.
 Always.
 Continuously.
-Somewhere in the kaleidoscope, change arrives accompanied by a feeling of emptiness.
+Somewhere in the kaleidoscope of life, change arrives accompanied by a feeling of emptiness.
 The change may start in your outer circumstances, like a physical move or the end of a relationship.
 Or it may be something bewildering showing up in your interior landscape that you haven’t even identified as “change”.

 You may feel uncomfortable in your own skin.
 Your tendency might be to fill the empty space with concern, fear or confusion.

 After all, you are in new territory and it feels unfamiliar.
 You cannot find the usual markers that give form.
 Instead it feels like you’ve entered a black hole that has sucked up anything you could normally count on to define yourself.

 When I’m in the midst of great change I often feel like crying.
 There’s no emotional content attached to it.
 It’s simply the experience of this vast “empty” space.

 What do you do with the feeling of emptiness?
 Do you attach meaning to it with an explanation for what you are experiencing?
 As if your words of definition could settle the feeling of spinning untethered in space?

 What if you surrendered to the open place without creating the boundaries of explanation?